-Man shot in South Seattle, continuing weekend of shootings
+Person shot in South Seattle, continuing weekend of shootings

 Shortly afterward, police say, a man in a car with gunshot damage arrived at Harborview, reporting a graze wound to his head.

-Just 15 minutes after the Sodo gunfire, a man was shot in Capitol Hill’s Cal Anderson Park.
+Just 15 minutes after the Sodo gunfire, a man was shot near Capitol Hill’s Cal Anderson Park.
 He died on the scene, the only death to date from the weekend spurt of gunfire.

 Another man was shot just after 3 a.m.
 Saturday in the Pioneer Square neighborhood.